warpdragon/MC-Raspberry/README.md

 Spells include teleportation, ranged attack, ranged disable, and ranged heal.

-### Cartography
+#### Maps

 We are replacing the vanilla map with a new one using the same recipe.
 Maps will not be combineable, as before.
 Instead, they will update with new information as the player travels.
 While in the player's inventory, the map will display a minimap on the corner of the screen.
 If destroyed, the player can create a new map that will have the same information.

+#### Redstone Improvements

+- New advanced redstone components
+- Long range redstone signals
+- Custom Command Blocks

-### Roofing
+#### Roofing

 Vanilla minecraft rooves are very frustrating to build.
 They require tedious placement of stairs and slabs and can result in player death and are an insane investment of materials

+#### Vehicles

+Currently, minecarts, mobs, and boats are the only means of transportation aside from walking.
+We propose the addition of several new forms of transportation.
+Created in a vanilla crafting bench, these can be placed in the world identically to vanilla boats.
+They can be mounted identically to vanilla boats.

+A new tool, the wrench, will allow players to interface with all minecraft vehicles in order to add fuel and/or activate them.

+Among these new vehicles will be a balloon, specializing in up/down movement, a submarine, capable of going underwater, a powered railcar, a car or bike, a flying machine and/or hangglider.
+These vehicles will have limited durability and require fuel.
+They will be repairable on an anvil similarly to tools.

+### INVENTORY

+#### Inventory Sorting

+In vanilla, player inventory is small and unorganized.
+Two very important improvements offer a simple solution to this.
+The first is inventory sorting.
+Inventory sorting would be done with a button, or several buttons, at the top of the player's inventory.
+It would simply group items by type and line them up.

+#### Backpack

+Secondly, a new slot in the player's "wearables" bar would allow for crafting and wearing a "backpack".
+This backpack would simply create new inventory slots for the player.
+The backpack could be replaced with a more advanced backpack later to create even more slots.

+#### Improved Item stacking

+Some items (eggs and other things) may only stack up to 16.
+These should only require a quick update so that they can be stacked up to 64.
+Some other items, chief among them tools (fishing poles, crafting benches, buckets, swords) cannot be stacked at all.
+These will likely be trickier to fix, but it would be nice if they were stackable as well.

+#### Modified Recipes

+Currently, players are forced to travel to other dimensions to craft certain recipes.
+I propose this not be the case.
+Additional recipes should be included to offer alternative ways to craft such things.

+#### Added recipes

+- String - Made from wool
+- Horse armor - Made from armor materials

+### MISCELLANEOUS

+#### Incinerator

+Introducing a new functional block.
+Rather than introducing a "delete item button" into the UI, I propose a new block called the "incinerator" which requires fuel to burn items.

 Multiblock building components would be a nice solution.
 2, 3, 4, 5, and 6 block-long stairs/slabs would make long rooves much easier to build/destroy

-### Redstone Improvements

-- New advanced redstone components
-- Long range redstone signals

-### Dimensions

-- Interdimensional travel optional
-- Substitute recipes added

-### Clocks (item)
+#### Clocks (item)

 Clocks will simply display a clock on the user's screen while in their inventory.

-### Sieve (block)
+#### Sieve (block)

 Enable players to find small items in dirt, sand, or gravel

-### Hammer (tool/item)
+#### Hammer (tool/item)

 Enable players to break stone into gravel, gravel into sand

-### Diving Helmet (wearable/item)
+#### Diving Helmet (wearable/item)

 Enable players to breath underwater, durability reduces more the deeper you go.

-### Liquid Tank
+#### Liquid Tank

 Stores one type of liquid.

-### Scaffold
+#### Scaffold

 Stackable block that can be climbed like a ladder.
 The whole stack can be destroyed by breaking the bottom block.
 The stack can be raised by building on to the bottom block.

-### Added recipes

-- String - Made from wool
-- Horse armor - Made from armor materials

-### World
+### WORLD

 #### World-gen